Microshock: Theory

 In this scenario the patient has inadvertently contacted both a source of current (it does not have to be AC, as shown) as well as a common return pathway during an invasive cardiac medical procedure.
 If the current flowing is below the threshold of perception, or the patient is sedated, or anaesthetized, there may be no pain or reflex response of either arm.
 If the current flow continues for sufficient time, at sufficient strength, the patient may die.
 Because of the low current and lack of patient response, this death may be unexpected, and without any obvious cause.
 In practice, however, this has never been proven to have happened.

 To a novice, however, this scenario looks incredibly dangerous, and it is therefore worth examining in some detail.

-Firstly, let’s follow the current path.
+Firstly, let's follow the path of the electric current.
 There is a generic source of current.
 This source can be either large or small, as only a small voltage is required to drive the low current for micro-shock.
 Such sources might be, a wall socket, a faulty item of equipment, an inappropriate item of equipment, a poorly designed item of equipment, or an item of equipment designed to deliver current into the body.
-Our patient has unfortunately contacted one such source and current is dispersing through their right arm and upper torso, to eventually converge on a catheter (as labelled – but it could be a lead or wire) that is placed into their heart.
+Our patient has unfortunately been contacted to one such electrical source and current is dispersing through their right arm and upper torso, to eventually converge on a catheter (as labelled – but it could be a lead or wire) that is placed into their heart.
 This concentration of current flow at the heart muscle is the danger from micro-shock.
-If the catheter is conductive and insulated, the current may follow the catheter, emerging through the skin into some other item of equipment.
-For the circuit as shown to be complete, the conductive part of the catheter needs to also be connected to ground within this equipment.
+If the catheter is conductive (from end to end) insulated in its passage through the body, the current may follow the catheter, emerging through the skin into some other energized item of equipment.
+For the circuit as shown to be complete, the loop needs to also be connected to the same ground/low-potential as the equipment.
 Finally, the hazardous circuit is complete – current can flow and if it continues the patient is in mortal danger.
 Again, while this is theoretically possible this has never been proven to have actually happened.
+Proving this type of event after the fact is difficult in autopsy, as the cause of the fatal ventricular fibrillation would be unknown and the death appears to be idiopathic.

-So, why is this situation not arisen?
-The details are explored below but the basic presumptions that a patient will simultaneously contact the mains, with a catheter inserted, using equipment that grounds the catheter, is very, very unlikely.
-Also most electrical connections made in or around a patients heart will be those of medical electrical equipment.
-Medical electrical equipment, which have such applied parts, are constructed to strict standards that limit the allowable currents flowing via such connections (applied parts).
-This ensures the safety of the patient.
+So, why has this situation not arisen?
+Generally, electrically conductive connections made in or around a patient's heart will be those of medical-grade electrical equipment.
+In countries that have a regulatory environment (example: such as much of Europe and North America) micro-shock is contemplated and the surgical equipment is regulated to prevent micro-shock.
+These medical-grade products are generally constructed to strict standards that limit the allowable currents flowing via such connections (applied parts).
+This decreases the risk to the patient and increases the margin of safety.